The proposals

 New homes for local people

-Living in Solihull town centre will be popular with excellent transport links, retail and leisure on its doorstep.
-Our redevelopment plans will cater for the needs of all generations.
+Living in a town centre is always popular - with excellent transport links, retail and leisure on its doorstep.
+The proposed homes would cater for the needs of all generations.
 From a young family buying their first property to retired people wanting to stay in the heart of the town centre with local amenities and meeting places on their doorstep.

 Gallery